-The Annual Pay Policy Statement is approved by the Authority and published in accordance with the Localism Act 2011.
+The Annual Pay Policy Statement is approved by the SWFRA and published in accordance with the Localism Act 2011.

 Members' allowances are paid in accordance with the Independent Remuneration Panel recommendations and are published in accordance with their requirements.
 Under the Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017 (the public sector Regulations), all public authorities are required to publish gender pay gap information by reporting the percentage differences in pay between their male and female employees.

 Public authorities must publish the required information based on data captured on the snapshot date of 31 March, 2018, within 12 months.
-Accordingly the Authority published this information within the deadline.
+Accordingly SWFRA published this information within the deadline.

-All users of the Authority's ICT equipment use an online acceptance tool which individuals have to pass through before using internet facilities, agreeing to the organisation's ICT policies.
+All users of SWFRA's ICT equipment use an online acceptance tool which individuals have to pass through before using internet facilities, agreeing to the organisation's ICT policies.

-Related party returns are completed and signed by the Authority Members and senior officers in accordance with the Code of Practice on Local Authority Accounting in the UK.
+Related party returns are completed and signed by SWFRA Members and senior officers in accordance with the Code of Practice on Local Authority Accounting in the UK.
 These returns help to establish transactions and balances as required by the relevant accounting standard (International Accounting Standard 24, Related Party Disclosures).

-They indicate if Officers or Members of the Authority have been involved in any transactions with individuals or any relatives or close acquaintance.
+They indicate if the Officers within SWFRA have been involved in any transactions with individuals or any relatives or close acquaintance.